Xenia101/Simple-Object-Detection/README.md

 # Simple Object Detection

-Simple Object Detection in python
+A Simple Object Detection in python

 ## USAGE